sqm-autorate/sqm-autorate/README.md

 - Baseline Calculator
 - Rate Controller

+**High-level Notice**
+This script "learns" over time and the time it takes to "stabilize" is somewhere generally between 30-90 minutes, although this is subject to change as development continues.
+Do not assume something is wrong if you notice some initial latency spikes when first running this script.
+That is expected and will smooth out over time.

 The functionality in this Lua version is a culmination of progressive iterations to the original shell version as introduced by @Lynx (OpenWrt Forum).
 Refer to the [Original Shell Version](#original-shell-version) (below) for details as to the original goal and theory.

 ### Lua Threads Algorithm